Risk Bounds for CART Classifiers under a Margin Condition: Abstract

 \section{Abstract}

-Risk bounds for Classification And Regression Trees (CART) classifiers are obtained under a margin condition in the binary supervised classification framework.
-These risk bounds are derived conditionally on the construction of the maximal binary tree and permit to prove that the linear penalty used in the CART pruning algorithm is valid under a margin condition.
-It is also shown that, conditionally on the construction of the maximal tree, the final selection by test sample does not alter dramatically the estimation accuracy of the Bayes classifier. \\ In the two-class classification framework, the risk bounds obtained by using penalized model selection validate the CART algorithm which is used in many data mining applications in Biology, Medicine or Image Coding for instance.
+Non asymptotic risk bounds for Classification And Regression Trees (CART) classifiers are obtained in the binary supervised classification framework under a margin assumption on the joint distribution of the covariates and the labels.
+These risk bounds are derived conditionally on the construction of the maximal binary tree and allow to prove that the linear penalty used in the CART pruning algorithm is valid under the margin condition.\\ It is also shown that, conditionally on the construction of the maximal tree, the final selection by test sample does not alter dramatically the estimation accuracy of the Bayes classifier.